Death by burning: Legislation against the practice

-In 1790, Sir Benjamin Hammett introduced a bill into the English Parliament to end the practice of judicial burning.
+In 1790, Sir Benjamin Hammett introduced a bill into the British Parliament to end the practice of judicial burning.
 He explained that the year before, as Sheriff of London, he had been responsible for the burning of Catherine Murphy, found guilty of counterfeiting, but that he had allowed her to be hanged first.
 He pointed out that as the law stood, he himself could have been found guilty of a crime in not carrying out the lawful punishment and, as no woman had been burnt alive in the kingdom for more than half a century, so could all those still alive who had held an official position at all of the previous burnings.
 The Treason Act 1790 was duly passed by Parliament and given royal assent by King George III (30 George III.
 C. 48).
 The Parliament of Ireland subsequently passed the similar Treason by Women Act (Ireland) 1796.